This post may contain affiliate links. Please see my disclosure policy for details.

-This was his first property that he owned here in Town End with his sister Dorothy before he moved to the Allan Bank.
+This was the first property that he owned here in Town End with his sister Dorothy before he moved to the Allan Bank.

-The historic St Oswald’s Church is worth a visiting.
+The historic St Oswald’s Church is worth a visit.
 It was named after the King Oswald of Northumbria and has beautiful stained glass windows and exposed beams inside.

 Try Grasmere Gingerbread

 Did you know that Grasmere is the only place in the world where you can buy Grasmere Gingerbread?